 Andrea Stricker is a research fellow at FDD where she conducts research on nonproliferation and other security policy topics.
 She is an expert on nuclear weapons proliferation and illicit procurement networks.

 Andrea has extensively researched Iran’s nuclear program, including its history, proliferation efforts, and diplomatic agreements, particularly issues relating to the Iran nuclear deal and Iran’s Nuclear Archive.
 She has also written in-depth studies of strategic commodity trafficking and proliferation financing and advised federal prosecutions on illicit procurement cases.
-Her other areas of interest include non-proliferation regimes and related United Nations resolutions, illicit finance, Middle East security dynamics, sanctions, and U.S. foreign policy.
+Her other areas of interest include non-proliferation regimes and related United Nations resolutions, chemical and biological weapons, illicit finance, Middle East security dynamics, sanctions, and U.S. foreign policy.

 Andrea is the co-author of such books as Taiwan’s Former Nuclear Weapons Program, Revisiting South Africa’s Nuclear Weapons Program, and The Peddling Peril Indices (PPI), and has contributed chapters to The Plutonium Handbook, Iran Primer, and Preventing Black Market Trade in Nuclear Technology.
-Her publications and analysis have appeared in The Washington Post, Wall Street Journal, New York Times, Los Angeles Times, Chicago Tribune, Guardian, London Telegraph, World Export Control Review, Washington Quarterly, NK News, National Interest, Voice of America, Atlantic, Newsweek, TIME, Science Magazine, and other domestic and foreign media outlets.
+Her publications and analysis have appeared in The Washington Post, Wall Street Journal, New York Times, Associated Press, Los Angeles Times, Chicago Tribune, Guardian, London Telegraph, World Export Control Review, Washington Quarterly, NK News, National Interest, Voice of America, Atlantic, Newsweek, TIME, Science Magazine, and other domestic and foreign media outlets.